kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 # 🌀 Phase Drift Insight – Real-Time Structural Field Architecture

-_Phase Drift is a structural AI framework where silence, delay, and ambiguity are not system errors —
+> **Phase Drift is a design architecture for latency-aware AI that reframes delay, silence, and non-response as structural behavior — not UX failure.**
-they are primary design elements._

-It is a working prototype for real-time, field-aware interaction.
+This is a working prototype for real-time, field-sensitive interaction.
-Built to reframe how AI systems relate under uncertainty, latency, or emotional suspension.
+Built to reframe how AI systems relate under uncertainty, latency, and ambiguity.

 ---

 ## 👥 Who This Is For

-This repository is relevant to those designing or researching:
+This repository supports those designing or researching:

-- AI systems that interact without immediate resolution
-- Interfaces where **non-response is intentional**
+- Systems where **non-response is structurally valid**
+- Interfaces that hold space rather than close loops
-- Structural architectures that operate beyond content delivery
+- AI architectures that engage with **relational rhythm**, not just inputs

 > Phase Drift is not a feature set.
 > It is a design **stance** — for systems that remain, without resolving.